rich-iannone/stationaRy/README.md

 <img src="inst/stationaRy_2x.png", width = 100%>

 Want some tools to acquire and process meteorological and air quality monitoring station data?
 Well, you've come to the right repo.
-So far, because this is merely the beginning, there's only a few functions that get you data.
+So far there's only a few functions that get you data.
 These are:

 - `get_isd_stations`
 - `select_isd_station`